cszn/USRNet/README.md

 methods and model-based methods.

-USRNet inherits the flexibility of model-based methods to super-resolve blurry, noisy images for different scale factors via a single model, while maintaining the advantages of learning-based methods.
+USRNet inherits the `flexibility of model-based methods` to super-resolve blurry, noisy images for different scale factors via `a single model`, while maintaining the `advantages of learning-based methods`.

 #TODO